Studio Kozak’s vintage chorus plugin FALA is currently available for free!

 - Compander-derived dynamics

-- Low-end retention
+- Low-end preservation

 - Stereo modulation engine